SilkRose/Pony/stories/calling-ponies-cute/calling-ponies-cute-meta.md

 - You can only react to a pony whose name you know.
 If you can't think of any names, you are displaced to abstract space until you can think of a name.
 - (is this getting too game-y?)

+## Snippet:
+You say, "Hi, Pinkie.
+You're cute!"

+Pinkie looks at you, face already beginning to blush.
+"Did you say I'm cute?"

+You nod your head.
+"Yes."

+Pinkie's eyes soften as the blush finalizes on her face.
+She steps a little closer to you.
+"Do you mean that?"

+Once again, you nod your head, this time more vigorously.
+"Yes, you're cute!"

+Pinkie finally lets loose, she bounces forward and wraps you in a tight, spine-shattering hug.
+"You're cute, too!"

+You hug back as you remember the good times you had with your L4 and L5 vertebrae.

+As the hug is over, you feel your own blush as you stare at Pinkie's.

+"Thank you," you say, as you start to see Pinkie's blush fade.

+"Thank you!"
+Pinkie exclaims, blush deplete from her face.

 ## Chapters: